ComfyAssets/Kiko-Creator/README.md

    - Adjust steps, CFG, sampler
    - Select resolution preset
    - Add LoRAs if desired
+   - Adjust CLIP Skip (-2 is SDXL default, -1 for last layer, up to -12 for early layers)
 3. **Enter Prompts**: Common prompt + character-specific prompt
 4. **Generate**: Click generate and watch **real-time progress**
    - Progress bar shows actual steps (e.g., "15/20 - 75%")
    - WebSocket provides instant updates
 5. **View Results**: Images appear in preview and are saved to gallery

+### Using Presets

+**Save a Preset:**
+1. Configure your desired settings (checkpoint, prompts, LoRAs, steps, CFG, resolution, CLIP skip, hires fix, refiner)
+2. Click the **⚙️ Presets** button in the top right
+3. Enter a preset name and click **Save**
+4. Your preset is now saved locally

+**Load a Preset:**
+1. Click the **dropdown** next to the Presets button
+2. Search for your preset by name
+3. Click on a preset to instantly apply all saved settings
+4. Star (⭐) your favorite presets for quick access

+**Preset Features:**
+- **Complete Settings**: Saves everything - checkpoint, prompts, LoRAs with strengths, generation parameters, CLIP skip, hires fix, and refiner settings
+- **Search & Filter**: Type to find presets quickly, filter by favorites
+- **Persistent**: Presets sync across browser sessions
+- **Import/Export**: Share presets with others (coming soon)

 ### Managing Gallery